Chris White (musician, born 1943): Early years

 White was born on 7 March 1943, in Barnet, Hertfordshire, to Harold White, a bus inspector for London Transport, and his wife Nan.
-The family soon relocated to Markyate, Hertfordshire, where his parents Harold and Nan White owned the village general store, selling groceries, hardware, paint, and furniture.
+The family soon relocated to Markyate, Hertfordshire, where they owned the village general store, selling groceries, hardware, paint, and furniture.
 As a pastime, Harold White played double bass in dance bands performing the music of Glenn Miller and other swing bands; he gave his son his earliest musical training, playing guitar alongside White on the ukulele.
 There was also a piano in the house.
 White attended St Albans County Grammar School, Hertfordshire, where he met Colin Blunstone, later meeting Rod Argent, Paul Atkinson, and Hugh Grundy who were at St. Albans School, the musicians who became the Zombies.
 Atkinson nicknamed White "the daddy of the group" since was at least two years older than the rest of the Zombies and the only member to have memories of the Second World War.

 The Zombies

 White replaced the Zombies' initial bass guitarist, Paul Arnold, and became one of the band's two main songwriters, alongside Rod Argent.
 He wrote two tracks on their US debut album, The Zombies, released in January 1965.
 On the UK debut release, Begin Here, he had three tracks.
 For the Zombies' performances in the 1965 film Bunny Lake Is Missing White wrote "Nothing's Changed" and "Remember You".

-An album, Begin Here (renamed to The Zombies when released in the US) would follow.
-They would appear on American television for the first time on January 12 1965, when they appeared on the first episode of Hullabaloo.

-The Zombies would have another chart-topper in 1964 with Tell Her No. The group continued to record successfully through the 1960s, but disbanded in December 1967, reportedly over management disagreements.
-A second album was released in 1968 titled Odessey and Oracle, which featured the song Time of the Season.
-Time of the Season is one of the Zombies most successful singles, along with She’s Not There.

-One of the main songwriters of the band, he also wrote seven of the twelve songs on the band's second and final album and generally acknowledged masterpiece, Odessey and Oracle.
+One of the main songwriters of the band, he also wrote seven of the twelve songs on the band's second and final album, the well-received Odessey and Oracle.
 White also contributed lead vocals to "Butcher's Tale (Western Front 1914)" and a verse of "Brief Candles".
 Some releases of "She's Not There" attribute Chris as the composer instead of Rod Argent.

 His song "I Love You", originally recorded by the Zombies in 1965, was a hit for the band People! in 1968.

 In March 2008, White began a series of live performances with the other three surviving members of the Zombies, including the first complete performances of the album Odessey and Oracle, in celebration of the 40th anniversary of its release.

 While White is not a member of The Zombies’ current lineup, he has rejoined the group on several tours featuring the surviving original lineup between 2008 and 2019 to play Odessey and Oracle in its entirety.